GDP figure exposes lies of Rahul's 'market of hate' against India's development: BJP | Politics

 Gandhi had on Wednesday targeted Modi, saying there are people in India who think they know more than God and ''Prime Minister Narendra Modi is one such specimen''.

-Speaking at the 'Mohabbat Ki Dukaan' event organised by Indian Overseas Congress USA in Santa Clara in California on Tuesday, Gandhi said these people are ''absolutely convinced'' that they know everything and can explain history to historians, science to scientists and warfare to the army.
+Speaking at the 'Mohabbat Ki Dukaan' event organised by Indian Overseas Congress USA in Santa Clara in California, Gandhi said these people are ''absolutely convinced'' that they know everything and can explain history to historians, science to scientists and warfare to the army.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)